 While I felt like I got to know Ali and Matt pretty well at their engagement session, I learned so much more about them on their wedding day!
-When I first walked into Natirar’s main hall, I saw all kinds of one-of-a-kind signs that Ali made for her wedding day!
+When I first walked into Natirar’s main hall, I saw all kinds of one-of-a-kind signs that Ali, the DIY Natirar bride that she is, made for her wedding day!
 She painted the plexi with gold strips and then used her cricut for the lettering.
 I knew that she had some big plans for a unique paint pour during the ceremony, but seeing it all come together, I was so impressed!

 Between Ali’s unique details and hilarious bridal party, the day started out with high energy and great expectation.
 Ali had a penny from her grandmother for her shoe, a ring box with a “W” engraved on the front, and a gorgeous gown for me to use as my backdrop.
 She also gave me inspiration for a pair of shoes I need to remarry in…just because I want the shoes.